Before we dive into confidence affirmations, let me ask you a question…

 - I respect myself and attract relationships with others who respect me too

 - I am loved unconditionally by God.
-He calls me daughter and friend.
+He calls me His daughter

 - I appreciate and value myself